Jsilver004/mfa-phishing-resistance-lab/research/results.md

    | 60 Seconds | 0% |

 ### Observation
-Immediate Attacks were almost always successful (failure can be due to connection never sending the message)
+- Immediate attacks were almost always successful (failure can be due to connection never sending the message)

-Success rates decreased as delay increased (connectivity, user re-request, etc)
+- Success rates decreased as delay increased (connectivity, user re-request, etc)

-OTP expiration limited attacker effectiviness after 60 seconds.
+- OTP expiration limited attacker effectiviness after 60 seconds.

 Security for OTP was dependent on timing rather than innate phishing resistance.